Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Details

 \subsection{Choices for Tests}

 In the IC test we confuse samples between classes 3 (Cat) and 5 (Dog) on CIFAR10 and classes 47 (Maple Tree) and 52 (Oak Tree) on CIFAR100 unless otherwise specified.
-The deletion set size is the same as the number of samples from one class in the training set.
-Note that while the size of $D_f$ is the same when comparing different tests, the size of $D_t$ is dependent on the test itself.
-In targeted tests (CR, IC), $D_t$ only has test set samples from the affected classes, whereas in untargeted tests (RS, RC) $D_t$ consists of the entire test set.
-In CR test we remove class 0 for both CIFAR10 and CIFAR100, whereas in RS and RC we draw an equal number of samples randomly from each class.
+Confusing two classes can harm the overall accuracy of the original model, and we expect this effect to be more prominent when the total number of classes in the dataset is lower.
+The deletion set size is the same as the number of samples from one class in the training set unless otherwise specified.
+Note that while the size of $S_f$ is the same when comparing different tests, the size of $S_t$ is dependent on the test itself.
+In targeted tests (Class removal, IC), $S_t$ only has test set samples from the affected classes, whereas in untargeted tests (I.I.D Removal, I.I.D confusion) $S_t$ consists of the entire test set.
+In Class Removal test we remove class 0 for both CIFAR10 and CIFAR100, whereas in I.I.D Removal and I.I.D confusion we draw an equal number of samples randomly from each class.